google-research/deeplab2/g3doc/setup/getting_started.md

     for none or the path to a checkpoint (e.g., pretrained on ImageNet or fully trained by us.)
-3. The training dataset `train_dataset_options.file_pattern`, which should point to the TfRecords of the Cityscapes train set.
+3. The training dataset `train_dataset_options.file_pattern`, which should point to the TFRecords of the Cityscapes train set.
-4. The evaluation dataset `eval_dataset_options.file_pattern`, which should point to the TfRecords of the Cityscapes val set.
+4. The evaluation dataset `eval_dataset_options.file_pattern`, which should point to the TFRecords of the Cityscapes val set.
 5. If the custom CUDA kernel is successfully compiled, we recommend to set `merge_semantic_and_instance_with_tf_op` to true.